by Texas Homesteader ~

 But just because it’s not complicated to make your own soap doesn’t mean you don’t have to use caution.
 If you’ve made soap before you already know the precautions to take, but for those new to soap making, please beware of the dangers!
 Now’s not the time to have the children or small pets underfoot to trip over.
 And realize if not done properly, dealing with lye and the chemical reactions involved can be dangerous.
 So please do your homework first and proceed at your own risk.

-(Note, if you want homemade Morning Motivation Soap but don’t want to make it yourself, I’m selling our homemade soaps in my
+(Note, if you want homemade Morning Motivation Soap but don’t want to make it yourself, I often sell our homemade soaps in my

 - Making cold-process soap relies on measurement by WEIGHT, not by volume, so you’re going to measure all oils, water & lye on a digital scale, not rely on what a measuring cup reads.
 This is important!